kylep/kyle.pericak.com/content/posts/aws/aws-ecr.md

 If you first create the repository, you get an error like this: `name unknown:
 The repository with name 'kolla/ubuntu-source-base' does not exist in the registry with id '...'`

+---

+# Using Your Own Domain Name
+AWS doesn't let you use your own domain name, but you can create a reverse proxy to make it work.
+[Here's a guide I wrote] explaining how to do it with CloudFlare.